-The Scandinavian winters are dark and cold.
+The Scandinavian winter months are dark and cold.

 Hygge brings warmth to Denmark all year long by cultivating well-being throughout the country.
 It’s a way of life that is so natural to the Danes and woven into the tapestry of their daily routine.

 When Danish people pick a restaurant to meet up with friends or family members, they choose it based on the ambiance and whether it’s cozy enough for the gathering.

 I started writing about hygge a couple of years ago because when I stumbled upon it, I knew it was the perfect way to change your life for the better.

 When you start adding rich elements to your routines, home, family life, and friendships – there’s a positive shift that starts taking place in everything you do.

 The draft for this post has been lingering in my to-do box for over three years.
 I have written 25 different articles about hygge already.

 “What is hygge?” is the post that has been giving me pause.
 I wanted to “get it right” – to adequately explain a concept that means different things to everyone.
 I was at a loss of how to do this.